-How Sedation Dentistry In Orange County Can Help!
+How Sedation Dentistry Can Help

 But sometimes even a relaxing office isn’t enough to ease people’s anxiety.
-And that’s okay–Dr. Toorani is committed to helping those with extreme fear of the dentist.
+And that’s okay.
+Dr. Toorani is committed to helping those with extreme fear of the dentist.
 Take a look at just how common these fears are and how they can be resolved.

 Why Are People Afraid of Dentists and Why Does It Matter?